ShahzaibAli02/Android-GuideBlocks/app/src/main/java/com/contextu/al/barcodescanner/README.md

 Everyone loves Scanner!
 This is a simple example to get you started with Contextual Extensibility without needing to hard-code your changes every time you want to celebrate with the user.

+Barcode GB launches the barcode scanning screen and send the result back to the caller, additionally we can customize the option whether to show/hide the scanning result bottom sheet in the barcode code screen by using
+Extensibility property "[show_qr_result]"

 1. Create an account at [Contextual Dashboard](https://dashboard.contextu.al/ "Contextual Dashboard").
 2. Install the Contextual SDK following the instructions for IOS or Android.
 3. Copy-Paste the instantiation of the Guide Component AFTER the Contextual SDK registration.